Call or Text Anytime: 817.277.6166|Office by Appointment · Weekdays 8:30am – 5pm

 Employee's Personal Auto Policy

 Personal auto policies typically exclude or significantly limit business use.
-An employee using their vehicle for work purposes may find their personal policy denies or limits coverage for that accident.
+An employee using their vehicle for work purposes — making a delivery, running a business errand, driving to a job site on behalf of the employer — may find their personal policy denies or limits coverage for that accident.
 When their policy limits are exhausted or denied, the injured party looks to the employer — your business — to cover the gap.

 General Liability